 When you have bad credit, it’s easy to think you won’t qualify for any loans or financial assistance without improving your score.
 With bad credit, you need financial help to get you out of your situation.

-While poor credit can limit your options, if you’re a senior homeowner, you’ve got a great option at your disposal — a reverse mortgage home equity conversion loan (HECM).
+While poor credit history can limit your options, if you’re a senior homeowner, you’ve got a great option at your disposal — a reverse mortgage home equity conversion loan (HECM).

 The good news is that the HECM reverse mortgage is NOT based on any certain credit scores.
 In fact, having NO credit score is okay.
 Since you’ll be getting paid rather than the other way around, your credit score is not the best indicator of whether a reverse mortgage is right for you.